pymupdf/PyMuPDF/docs/shape.rst

   Causes "morphing" of either a shape, created by the *draw*()* methods, or the text inserted by page methods *insert_textbox()* / *insert_text()*.
 If not *None*, it must be a pair *(fixpoint, matrix)*, where *fixpoint* is a :ref:`Point` and *matrix* is a :ref:`Matrix`.
 The matrix can be anything except translations, i.e. *matrix.e == matrix.f == 0* must be true.
 The point is used as a fixed point for the matrix operation.
 For example, if *matrix* is a rotation or scaling, then *fixpoint* is its center.
 Similarly, if *matrix* is a left-right or up-down flip, then the mirroring axis will be the vertical, respectively horizontal line going through *fixpoint*, etc.

   .. note:: Several methods contain checks whether the to be inserted items will actually fit into the page (like :meth:`Shape.insert_text`, or :meth:`Shape.draw_rect`).
-For the result of a morphing operation there is however no such guaranty: this is entirely the rpogrammer's responsibility.
+For the result of a morphing operation there is however no such guaranty: this is entirely the programmer's responsibility.

 ----